How to Care for a Foot Blister

 Usually, they’re filled with clear fluid, but sometimes they fill with blood.
 If they have puss in them, you’re dealing with an infection, and you should seek medical attention for it.
 The last thing you want is the infection to move into your blood stream.
 Because they have a tendency to get infected, blisters can be very tricky to treat.

-If your blisters were formed by illness, frostbite or burns, you may want to seek the help of a doctor to treat those issues.
-This hub concentrates on friction blisters.
+If your blisters were formed by illness, frostbite, or burns, you may want to seek the help of a doctor to treat those issues.
+This article concentrates on friction blisters.

 Do They All Need Treatment?